So contingency planning – that’s a bit boring, isn’t it?

 - Problems with the school building

-Step 2: Prioritise the Risks.
+Step 2: Prioritize the Risks.

-- In my experience, the highest risk is when the only member of staff trained to carry out a role is unexpectedly absent for an extended period.
+- In my experience, the highest risk is when the only member of staff trained to carry out a role is unexpectedly absent for an extended period

 Step 3: Create a Contingency Plan.